jonaslu/iamjonas/src/posts/2021/04/the-test-plan.md

 A simple git blame on whatever row you're on will bring up how that row was verified.
 Coupled with [literate atomic commits](https://www.iamjonas.me/2021/01/literate-atomic-commits.html) you now have a wealth of context on not only why the change was done but also how it was supposed to work given the test plan.

 Test-plans can and should be something to include and comment on in a code-review.
 The reviewer should have input on what and how you tested.
 They can themselves run your tests as you've described them and assure themselves you knew what you were doing.

 ## Think first
 What I like most is the fact that I have to think first.
 Akin to [overview-mode](https://www.iamjonas.me/2020/06/overview-mode.html) it forces me to focus on the what to verify before I focus on the how.
 This makes code verification a surprisingly creative act.

 There's no end to the options when you are no longer tied to frameworks, tools and code.
 Need a custom service to read values sent over a network call?
 Build one!
 Need to inject values from some third party application?
 Build a fake service for that!
 Need to quickly set up a certain state?
 Script that out!

 At the end of a project I'll usually have dozens of scripts and external fakes I use heavily in verifying my code.
 [Sider](https://github.com/jonaslu/sider) is an artifact of this.
 I also believe that here is where you can speed up development time.

-As the leading question goes: "How can I confidently verify this as quickly as possible?".
+As the leading question goes: "How can I confidently verify this as **quickly as possible**?".

 ## Exploratory testing included
 Starting at the system level and scoping down to the minimal level needed to verify means you'll learn the application much deeper than seen only through the lens of unit- and integration-tests.

 At the beginning of a project this means going end-to-end while inserting measuring points to verify.
 This is of course time consuming.
 But as time progresses you'll know more on how to scope things down from the entire system to smaller levels while still being positive that the system works.

 This is why I feel a lot more confident in code I've tested using my own scripted test-plan.
 It's been tested at the system-level under conditions and data as close to production as I can reasonably make it.

 A unit-test is simply too far away from the real thing and too sterile to reassure me.
 It feels like tapping on a mic and yelling "Hey, is this still on?"